Germany: Leipzig University Exchange

 Eligibility and Requirements

-The Leipzig exchange program is open to undergraduate and graduate students of all majors, who have three years of college-level German or sufficient language proficiency and with an overall GPA of 3.0.
+The Leipzig exchange program is open to undergraduate and graduate students of all majors.
+At the undergraduate level, an overall GPA of 3.0 is required.

 Students who will be on probation at any point during the program for a conduct offense that took place less than a calendar year from the program start date may not study abroad.
 Click here to read the entire conduct policy.